zegabr/dotfiles/scripts/scripts/README.md

 Run `source c.sh` if you want my competitive setup (vim, c++ and [cp](https://github.com/zegabr/cp)) (you probably won't want it)

 Run `source v.sh` if you want to build neovim from source (with vim-plug instalation)

+Run `source t.sh` if you want tmux

+Run `source f.sh` for fira code fonts (must change on terminal preferences later as I didn't find how to do it automatically)

 Run `source m.sh` to get full setup (one liner it is!).